Have you ever been drinking a cup of coffee and then thought to yourself:

 My name is Asser Christensen, and I’m a journalist and Q Arabica Grader hailing from Denmark.

 About a decade ago, I started roasting coffee at home in my oven.
 The first beans were pretty dark and scorched, but it somehow got me hooked.
 After some time, I got it right, and once you have gotten used to drinking freshly roasted coffee, there is no way back.

-Being a journalist by trade, it was only natural that I would write about my passion, and that’s how my first Danish coffee website was launched some years ago.
+Being a journalist by trade, it was only natural that I would write about my passion, and that’s how my first Danish coffee website was launched in 2015.

 Initially, the plan was to use it as a coffee diary so that other geeks could get inspiration about coffee and roasting, but before I knew, the site had turned into an all-consuming endeavor.

 At the same time, I started freelancing for several of the biggest online coffee sites.
 Before I knew it, I had gone from being a regular reporter to becoming ‘The Coffee Chronicler.’